Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

    SSH login from Linux CLI
 </summary>

-    1. Copy PEM key from USB drive to your host
+1) Copy PEM key file zscn.pem from USB drive to your host
-    2. `ssh -i zscm.pem zymbit@zymbit-dev`
+2) `ssh -i zscn.pem zymbit@zymbit-dev`
-    3. Present your passphrase when prompted
+3) Present your passphrase when prompted

 </details>